DanishKodeMonkey/dnd-charactersheet-backend-py/readme.md

 `create_app()` in turn creates the Flask app, and calls the `register_blueprint(app)` function from `app/routes/__init__.py` to register all blueprints from the any routes created, allowing easy scaling of the project API routes as needed.
 Furthermore, it sets up database connections using Prisma.

 Finally the Flask app starts listening on localhost:5000

+### Current state:
+Currently succesfully curled a request through a prisma connection using a custom decorator Next step is to actually send and retrieve data.